dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 "payouts"                                  |(string)                     |a hex string of the created payouts (to be passed into migrate_createimporttransaction rpc method later)
 "exportTx"                                 |(string)                     |a hex string of the returned burn transaction

+## Burn transaction size consideration
+Because the burn transaction is stored in import transaction OP_RETURN vout which size is limited by 10,001 bytes it is recommended to limit the burn transaction size to the 30% of the OP_RETURN object.

 ## migrate_createimporttransaction

 **migrate_createimporttransaction burntx payouts**